Tim Breacker

-Timothy Sean Breacker (born 2 July 1965) is an English football coach and former player, who is chief scout at Bolton Wanderers.
+Timothy Sean Breacker (born 2 July 1965) is an English football coach and former player, who was most recently chief scout at Bolton Wanderers.

 As a player, he was a right-back who notably played in the Premier League for West Ham United, where he made 240 appearances, scoring 8 goals in a nine-year spell.
 He also played in the Football League for both Luton Town and Queens Park Rangers.
 He was capped twice at England U21 level.

 Since retiring, he has moved into coaching and was assistant manager of Leicester City, Plymouth Argyle and Charlton Athletic.
 He has also worked as a scout for Millwall, Bradford City and Bolton Wanderers.

 Playing career

 Born in Bicester, England, Breacker started his career as an apprentice at Luton Town.
 He made 210 appearances for the first team.
 In 1987-88, he helped Luton win their first — and only to date — major trophy as they achieved a shock 3–2 over Arsenal in the Football League Cup final.

 From Luton he was signed by manager Billy Bonds for West Ham United for £600,000.
 He made his debut on 20 October 1990 in a 1–0 away win against Swindon Town as a substitute for Julian Dicks.
 He spent nine years at Upton Park, initially competing with Steve Potts for the right-back position.
 When Potts was moved into the centre of defence, mainly due to injuries to other players, Breacker established himself as first choice right-back for much of the decade, again playing over 200 league games.

 Breacker finished his playing career with two seasons at Queens Park Rangers.